rwydaegh/goliat/docs/cloud/cloud_setup.md

 The `setup_and_run.bat` script automates the following steps:

-1. Installs OpenVPN client
+1. Checks computer name (configurable)
+2. Checks for administrator privileges
+3. Downloads OpenVPN installer
-2. Downloads and installs Python 3.11
+4. Downloads and installs Python 3.11
-3. Installs gdown utility for Google Drive downloads
+5. Installs gdown utility for Google Drive downloads
-4. Downloads and installs Sim4Life
+6. Downloads and installs Sim4Life
-5. Downloads VPN configuration files (if needed)
+7. Downloads VPN configuration files (if needed)
-6. Connects to VPN (if required for Sim4Life license access)
+8. Installs OpenVPN and connects to VPN (if required for Sim4Life license access)
-7. Installs Sim4Life license (prompts for manual GUI installation)
+9. Installs Sim4Life license (prompts for manual GUI installation)
-8. Installs Git
+10. Installs Git and clones the GOLIAT repository
-9. Clones the GOLIAT repository
+11. Launches Git Bash in the repository directory
-10. Launches a study automatically

-### Running the Script
+### Running the script

 1. **Copy the setup script** to your VM (you can use RDP file transfer or download it)

 2. **Edit the script** if needed:
+   - Replace `YOUR_COMPUTER_NAME` with the expected computer name (or remove the check if not needed)
    - Replace `YOUR_PRIVATE_GDRIVE_FOLDER_ID` with your Google Drive folder ID which should contain your `.ovpn` and `.crt` files.
    - Replace `YOUR_PRIVATE_GDRIVE_FILE_ID` with your Sim4Life `.exe` installer (for private use *only* with the express intent to *only* transfer this to the remote machine).
    - Replace `YOUR_VPN_USERNAME` and `YOUR_VPN_PASSWORD` if using VPN